"ShareFile Attachment Email Scam" removal guide

-This is one of the phishing emails that are disguised as legitimate and distributed (sent) with a purpose to trick unsuspecting recipients into providing the requested information - ShareFile login credentials (email address and password).
-Cyber criminals behind this email attempt to steal ShareFile accounts and might use provided information to steal other accounts too.
-It is strongly recommended to ignore this email and not to enter the requested details on a deceptive website.
+This is one of many phishing emails disguised as legitimate messages and distributed to trick unsuspecting recipients into providing the requested information: ShareFile login credentials (email address and password).
+Cyber criminals behind this email attempt to steal ShareFile accounts and might also use the provided information to steal other accounts.
+You are strongly advised to ignore this email.
+Do not to enter the requested details on the deceptive website.

-Like most phishing emails, it includes a link which opens a supposedly official login website where recipients are requested to enter their email address and password to login into ShareFile account.
-Although, the opened website has nothing to do with the official ShareFile page.
-The email itself is disguised as a letter regarding some payment that can be reviewed by clicking the "View Document(s)" button.
-That button leads to the aforementioned deceptive website designed to trick recipients into providing their login credentials.
-By being able to access user's ShareFile account cyber criminals could access all the files stored on it as well and misuse them for malicious purposes.
-For example, if stored files contain passwords, credit card details and/or other sensitive details, then cyber criminals could misuse them to steal other accounts, identities, make fraudulent purchases, transactions, etc. It is worthwhile to mention that by entering email and password in a deceptive page that gets opened after clicking the aforementioned button/link users would lose access not only to the ShareFile account, but to other accounts as well.
-It is because users often use the same email and password for multiple accounts.
-Either way, this and other phishing emails should never be trusted.
+Like most phishing emails, this message includes a link, which opens a supposedly official login website whereby recipients are asked to enter their email addresses and passwords to login into their ShareFile accounts.
+In fact, the opened website has nothing to do with the official ShareFile web page.
+The email itself is disguised as a message regarding a payment, which can apparently be reviewed by clicking the "View Document(s)" button.
+The button actually leads to the aforementioned deceptive website designed to trick people into providing their login credentials.
+By infiltrating users' ShareFile accounts, cyber criminals can gain access to all stored files and misuse them for malicious purposes.
+For example, if stored files contain passwords, credit card details or other sensitive details, criminals can misuse them to steal other accounts, identities, make fraudulent purchases and transactions, etc. Note that, by entering email and password information on the deceptive web page (opened after clicking the button/link), users lose access to their ShareFile accounts (and potentially other accounts).
+Many people use identical emails and passwords for multiple accounts, which compounds this problem.
+In any case, never trust this, or other, phishing emails.

 |Name||ShareFile Attachment Email Scam|

 |Fake Claim||Scammers behind this email claim that they can review some payment details via a provided link.|

 |Disguise||This email is disguised as a message regarding a payment.|